Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 -- 2023-11-14

+18:07
 Created the Category.cs and CoverType.cs Classes inside CristianBooks.Models and modified it's content to create a new database for products...

+18:25
 Created the CoverTypeRepository and ICoverTypeRepository and modified the content in UnitOfWork and IUnitOfWork to reference the CoverType Repositories...

+-- 2023-11-15

+Added some code to make sure the upcoming migration runs properly to continue with the project...